 It should come as no surprise to know that France is the world’s most popular tourist destination.
-With 89 million visitors every year, France is a head and shoulders above Spain, which comes in second, receiving 82 million visitors per year.
+With near 90 million visitors every normal non-covid year, France is a head and shoulders above Spain, which comes in second, receiving 82 million visitors per year.
 The number 3 spot goes to the USA with 78 million.
 These statistics confirm that France is once again the world's first choice holiday destination, despite a rather turbulent few years.

 So, what is it exactly that attracts people from all over the world to France?
 We'll try to boil France down to its essence and show you why it is the most popular tourist destination in the world.
 After all, 89 million people can’t be wrong, can they?